cdeccio/cougarnet/README.md

 Congratulations!
 You have just completed a simple Cougarnet excercise!

-## Three-Host Local Area Network (LAN)
+## Three Hosts Connected by a Switch

 Let's now add a switch to the previous example, so we can connect three nodes together on the same LAN.
-Create a new file called `three-node-lan.cfg` with the following contents:
+Create a new file called `three-node-switch.cfg` with the following contents:

 ```